ttruneh/ttruneh/README.md

 - 👋 Hi, I’m @ttruneh
 - 👀 I’m a doctor interested in medicine and machine learning.
+- Currently a Masters Student in Machine Learning at UCL.
 - 🌱 I’m currently learning about using machine learning to develop predictive models of Parkinson's from qMRI imaging.
 - 💞️ I’m looking to collaborate on fun projects at the intersection of ML and medicine.
 - 📫 How to reach me ...